kubernetes/website/content/en/docs/reference/setup-tools/kubeadm/kubeadm-init.md

     kubeadm token generate
     ```

-1. Start both the control-plane node and the worker nodes concurrently with this token.
+1. Start both the control-plane node and the other nodes concurrently with this token.
    As they come up they should find each other and form the cluster.
 The same
    `--token` argument can be used on both `kubeadm init` and `kubeadm join`.